 Title VII of the Civil Rights Act of 1964 stipulates that employers with 15 or more employees must accommodate employees’ “sincerely held religious beliefs or practices” unless doing so would cause “undue hardship or difficulty.”
-For example, you can offer your employees floating holidays to use at their discretion, or paid or unpaid time off for religious holidays.
-[Read related article: How to Create a PTO Policy]
+For example, you can offer your employees floating holidays to use at their discretion or paid or unpaid time off for religious holidays.

-Holiday pay generally does not work any differently from employees’ regular pay, with three general exceptions:
+Holiday pay generally does not work any differently than employees’ regular pay, with three general exceptions:

-There are no special rules or laws regarding holiday pay – you are only required to follow all state and federal employment laws, which do not dictate any special considerations for paying employees during holidays, outside of overtime for nonexempt employees.
+No special rules or laws govern holiday pay.
+You are only required to follow all state and federal labor laws, which do not dictate any special considerations for paying employees during holidays, other than overtime for nonexempt employees.

-If you offer time-and-a-half pay for working on a holiday, you simply take the employee’s regular hourly rate and add half of that rate.
+If you offer time-and-a-half pay for working on a holiday, you take the employee’s regular hourly rate and add half of that rate.
 For example, if an employee’s regular pay rate is $12 per hour, their holiday pay would be $18 per hour.
-If you use online payroll software, it will typically handle all of the calculations for you.
+The best payroll software will typically handle all of the calculations for you.

-Note that overtime is calculated weekly under federal law, which means if you offer overtime pay to nonexempt employees, they are entitled to time-and-a-half pay for any hours worked over 40 per week.
+Note that overtime is calculated weekly under federal law, which means that if you offer overtime pay to nonexempt employees, they are entitled to time-and-a-half pay for any time worked over 40 hours per week.

 There are several benefits of providing holiday pay, in any form, to employees:

-“Holiday pay and automatic time off is a fairly low-cost, sensible fringe benefit," Jim Pendergast, senior vice president of altLine, told Business News Daily.
-"It shows goodwill and, in most cases, is pretty financially reasonable to take on, especially compared to other fringe benefit types out there.”
+“Holiday pay and automatic time off is a fairly low-cost, sensible fringe benefit,” said Jim Pendergast, senior vice president at altLine.
+“It shows goodwill and, in most cases, is pretty financially reasonable to take on, especially compared to other fringe benefit types out there.”